ISO 10303: Coverage of STEP Application Protocols (AP)

 The AP 221 model is very similar to the ISO 15926-2 model, whereas AP 221 follows the STEP architecture and ISO 15926-2 has a different architecture.
 They both use ISO-15926-4 as their common reference data library or dictionary of standard instances.
-A further development of both standards resulted in Gellish English as general product modeling language that is application domain independent and that is proposed as a work item (NWI) for a new standard.
+A further development of both standards resulted in the Gellish English dictionary, representing a general product modeling language that is application domain independent and that is proposed as a work item (NWI) for a new standard.

 The original intent of STEP was to publish one integrated data-model for all life cycle aspects.
 But due to the complexity, different groups of developers and different speed in the development processes, the splitting into several APs was needed.
 But this splitting made it difficult to ensure that APs are interoperable in overlapping areas.
 Main areas of harmonization are: